-Ever wondered what qualities all good web designs have?
+Ever wondered what qualities all professional web designs have?
 You know, those designs that seem to have visitors glued to their screens?
 And actually drive sales and profits?
 This post will answer this question for you so you can build an attractive, engaging, and useful website.

 Over 80% of consumers conduct online product research before purchasing it in a physical store.
 When they visit your website, it only takes them 50 milliseconds to decide whether they will stay and engage with it or head for the exit.
 That snap decision can sway them to proceed with their purchase, or not.

 This just goes to show that the success of your website, and to a certain extent your business, depends on your website design.
 Here are eight principles of good web design to guide you in creating an appealing and effective website.